 1 year of security or related experience required; 2 years preferred.

-Must possess and maintain a valid Massachusetts Driver???s license.
+Must possess and maintain a valid driver???s license.

 Must submit to and pass an initial and annual criminal background check.